 What are common mistakes in college art portfolio submissions?
 What shows the difference between a weak art student and a strong art student?
 I have one year left to prepare – what should I specifically focus on to improve my chances?”‘

-In conjunction to this list below, also be sure to read this article I wrote, which goes into great depth about specific actions and approaches you can focus on to improve your chances in the competitive college admissions process.
+In conjunction to this list below, also be sure to visit this video tutorial on how to prepare a portfolio for college admission.
+The tutorial goes into great depth about specific actions and approaches you can focus on to improve your chances in the competitive college admissions process.

 1) Copying from photographs.

 To a trained eye, it’s generally glaringly obvious when something has been copied from a photograph.
 Drawing from a photograph is a cheap shortcut.

 Not only are the results always lousy, but copying from photographs will only develop bad habits that will be difficult to “undo” later.
 This article I wrote which states many reasons for why it’s critical to draw from direct observation.

 2) No anime, manga, fan art, or drawings of celebrities.